apple/swift-cluster-membership/Samples/README.md

 You can enable debug or trace level logging to inspect more of the details of what is going on internally in the nodes.

-To see the failure detection in action, you can kill processes, or "suspend" them for a little while by doing
+To see the failure detection in action, you can stop processes, or "suspend" them for a little while by doing

 ```bash
 # swift run --package-path Samples SWIMNIOSampleCluster --port 7001